openstreetmap/osmosis/db-server/readme.txt

 This directory contains the scripts to create a docker-based database server to be used for unit testing.
+In order to use this server, docker must be installed on the local workstation.
+Beyond that, no additional configuration should be required.

 To build the docker image, run the following script.
     ./build.sh